ggez/ggez/docs/FAQ.md

 Great, how do you troubleshoot it?

-On Linux, the program `glxinfo` will give you more info than you ever wanted about exactly what your graphics driver supports, and if you dig enough through it you can find what version of OpenGL it supports.
+On Linux, the program `glxinfo` will give you more info than you ever wanted about exactly what features your graphics driver supports, and if you dig enough through it you can find what version of OpenGL it has available.

 To request different graphics settings you can change the appropriate entries in the `Conf` object before creating your `Context`.
 If you